leoMehlig/today-landing/_pages/privacypolicy.md

                             activity, as well as the following: Platform services and hosting, Device permissions for Personal Data access, Beta Testing, Hosting and backend infrastructure and Analytics. </p>
                         <p>For specific information about the Personal Data used for each purpose, the User may refer to
-                            the section \u201cDetailed information on the processing of Personal Data\u201d.</p>
+                            the section “Detailed information on the processing of Personal Data”.</p>
                     </div>
                     <div class="one_line_col">
                         <h2 id="mobile_permissions">Device permissions for Personal Data access</h2>